You are here

 A report (1,000-1,500 words) by the student and the sponsoring SVS member must be submitted to the Research and Education Committee at the completion of the project and before any other approved funds for other students sponsored by the SVS member are released.

-The application deadline for 2018 awards was February 1, 2018.
+The application deadline is February 1.
 Decisions regarding the award are sent to applicants by April 1.

 - Application Form includes: